Synurid

 The synurids (order Synurales) are a small group of heterokont algae, found mostly in freshwater environments, characterized by cells covered in silica scales.

 Characteristics

 They are covered in silicate scales and spines.
 In Synura, these are formed on the surface of the chloroplasts, two of which are usually present, but sometimes only one divided into two lobes is seen.
 The cells have two heterokont flagella, inserted parallel to one another at the anterior, whose ultrastructure is a distinguishing characteristic of the group.
 Both asexual and isogamous sexual reproduction occur.

-Genera

-Two major genera are included here, divided into species mainly based on the structure of the scales.